 God reveals a basic framework for understanding future events.
 This framework is primarily laid out in Daniel and Revelation.
-Daniel, recorded over 600 years earlier, sets the stage for the larger and more detailed book of Revelation, which describes events found nowhere else in the Bible.
+Daniel, recorded 600 years earlier, sets the stage for the larger and more detailed book of Revelation, which describes many events nowhere else in the Bible.

 One of the basic rules of Bible study is to always let the Bible interpret itself.
 This is probably never truer than in the book of Revelation.
 This will be done as we progress through the opening of the seven seals.

 Since John sees many symbols, we need to be able to understand the actual events that they represent.
 Otherwise, we will not know what is being described.

 Mark 4:10-12 and Matthew 13:10-15 hold a fourth key to understanding how Christ teaches.
 In both places, He explained that He spoke in parables so that His true servants would understand Himâbut others would not!
 Carefully read these verses: âAnd when He was alone [with only the disciples], they that were about Him with the twelve asked of Him the parable.
 And He said unto them [not to others, or to the world as a whole], Unto you it is given to know the mystery of the kingdom of God: but unto them that are without, all these things are done in parables: that seeing they may see, and not perceive; and hearing they may hear, and not understand; lest at any time they should be converted, and their sins should be forgiven themâ (Mark 4:10-12).

 Note exactly what Christ said!
 Only His servants could understand His real meaning.
 Others might think they doâbut they cannot!